PeoplePlusAI/the-project-template/README.md

 ## About Us

 People+ai connects do-ers, dreamers, tinkerers and innovators with ideas & resources to build an ecosystem that can empower a billion people to reach their potential - [Know More](https://peopleplus.ai/)

+Made with ♥️ for 🇮🇳 by Team People+AI